Cross-correlation on a single channel for resistance noise measurements: Introduction

 In this work, we propose a cross-correlation method using only a single amplifier.
 Instead of relying on the fact that the noise of distinct instruments is uncorrelated, we exploit the lack of correlation between two non-overlapping frequency bands in the white background noise of the same instrument.
 We demonstrate that, by using two superimposed sinusoidal excitation currents and two software-based demodulators, it is possible to perform cross-correlation noise measurements without the need for parallel amplifiers.
 After describing the implementation, we will verify that the new technique reproduces the DUT noise accurately and that the signal-to-noise ratio is improved by cross-correlation as expected.

-At this point, the scope of the proposed method should be clearly defined: First, it is only applicable to resistance noise measurements, in which the signal to be measured can be modulated.
+At this point, the scope of the proposed method should be clearly defined: First and foremost, it is applicable to resistance noise measurements, in which the signal to be measured can be modulated.
 Measurements of the input-referred voltage noise of amplifiers, for instance, do not fall into this category.
 Second, it must be possible to excite the DUT using an alternating current without introducing harmonic distortion.
 This condition is not fulfilled if the device impedance is strongly current-dependent, as e.g.\ in diodes.
 Third, the device impedance must remain constant over the range of reference frequencies used for modulation.
-In summary, the method is well suited for the purpose of material characterization, e.g.\ in semiconductor defect spectroscopy \cite{Fleetwood2015} or fundamental condensed matter research \cite{Müller2025}.
+In summary, the method is well suited for the purpose of material characterization, e.g.\ in semiconductor defect spectroscopy \cite{Fleetwood2015}, evaluation of resistive temperature \cite{Ryger2017} or strain sensors \cite{Schwalb2010}, or fundamental condensed matter research \cite{Müller2025}.